Altar (Dutch band)

 Altar is a Dutch death metal band.

+History

 The band started in the early 1990s under various names, including Manticore and Anubis, in the town of Hardenberg.
-Eventually they settled on Altar.
-In 1992 they released their only demo, which landed them at Displeased Records.
+Eventually it settled on Altar.
+In 1992, it released its only demo, which landed it at Displeased Records.
 After five full-lengths the band split up in 2001.
 From time to time, the classic line-up reunites to play a limited number of shows under the name Altar-native.